Oslo’s Roots: Kissinger, the PLO, and the Peace Process

 Egypt and Algeria also encouraged the U.S. to recognize (or at least talk) to the PLO.
 Arafat believed that UN and Arab League recognition would make it difficult for Washington to continue ignoring the organization.
 Although the PLO was awarded observer status at the UN, Washington’s policy did not change.

-In May 1975, Democratic Senator Howard Baker visited Beirut.
+In May 1975, Republican Senator Howard Baker visited Beirut.
 Baker and staff from the Senate Foreign Relations Committee met with prominent Palestinian notables, including Georgetown Professor Hisham Sharabi and PLO officials Shafiq al-Hout and Nabil Sha‘ath, before a separate meeting with Arafat.
 The meetings occurred as Lebanon descended into civil war with the PLO allied with the leftist Lebanese National Movement (LNM).15

 In spite of Arafat’s attempts to appear moderate, Kissinger was unmoved.
 He continued working toward a second disengagement agreement between Israel and Egypt, while ignoring Syria and the PLO.
 The Sinai II agreement was signed in September and was accompanied by a secret memorandum of understanding (MOU) between the U.S. and Israel, in which Washington agreed not to “recognize or negotiate with” the PLO as long as it did not recognize Israel’s right to exist or accept UNSCR 242 and 338.